FERPA for Parents and Family

 Joining the Bobcat Family Portal

 The Bobcat Family Portal will allow you to connect to your student by sending them a request to access their records.
 On the day after the request is approved, you will have access to view their information.
+The data will be updated nightly.

 Parents and Family Members can Join for Free